- What is a bone cyst and what are its symptoms?

-When Amber Kellum discovered she had a potentially cancerous bone cyst in her tibia, she was understandably concerned over how the condition would impact her life.
-Could she continue her active lifestyle?
+When Amber discovered she had a bone cyst in her tibia, she worried she wouldn’t be able to continue her active lifestyle.
 Would she ever be able to walk the same?
-Luckily, the answer to both questions from her surgeon, Orlando Orthopaedic Center’s Craig P. Jones, M.D., was a resounding, “Yes.”
+Luckily, thanks to her successful bone cyst removal surgery with orthopaedic surgeon, Craig P. Jones, M.D., the answer was a resounding, “Yes!”

-“I was really glad Dr. Jones took care of me because, here I am, back in the gym able to do what I could do before and [I’m] able to live my life.”
+“I was really glad Dr. Jones took care of me,” Amber says.
+“Here I am, back in the gym able to do what I could do before and [I’m] able to live my life.”

-Bone cysts are fluid-filled holes that develop inside a bone.
-Although they can occur at any age, most often they affect children and young adults.
+A bone cyst is a fluid-filled hole that can occur inside the bones of both children and adults.
 Typically, cysts do not present any symptoms; however larger cysts can lead to a bone becoming weak, thereby increasing the likelihood of a fracture (break).

 There are two types of bone cysts that determine the course of action and recovery: